ivan935d04/NCTU_DL_2019/DL_HW1/Readme.md

   <img width=48%  src="TEST_ACC_COMPARATION.png">
 </p>

-In this Part, I standardize the number on Fare, and re-train the model on the same architecture.Also, we can see that the fare value will little affect the accuracy in the test, and decrease the accuracy from 0.80 -> 0.78
+In this Part, I standardize the number on Fare, and re-train the model on the same architecture.Also, we can see that the fare value will little affect the accuracy in the test, and decrease the accuracy from 0.80 -> 0.78.Some Insight on the picture shows that when we standardize the data, the comverge speed will enhance, but accuracy will not have more difference in the result.

 #### 4.Please identify which feature affects the prediction performance the most.
 Describe the process how you solve this problem in the report.